declare-lab/declare-lab.github.io/_pages/slo.md

 ## Important Points

-- A participant may also register at the nearest center on the exam day as a "walk-in" applicant by sharing the registration details and paying the fees equivalent to the standard registration fees for that year.
+- A participant may also register at the nearest center on the exam day as a "walk-in" applicant by sharing the registration details.
 - Once the registration is done, a tentative list of students and their roll numbers will be posted on this website.
 Keep checking this website for further updates!

 ## Sample Questions